 You can even choose to read the story as you work on the activity, adding ducks to the tray as they do in the story.

-Pour water into tray.
+Pour water into the tray on the table.

 Add blue gems and spread them out.
 The blue gems add a nice effect to the water.